 Dear Central Family:

-With great enthusiasm and determination, we enter a new decade at Central Connecticut State University.
-Looking ahead, we remember our beginnings as the State Normal School and how much the institution has advanced and grown to meet the needs of the community it serves.
-Founded in 1849, Central is the oldest public university in the state, and our deep commitment to quality, affordable and accessible education has transformed us into the public comprehensive university we are today.
+With continued enthusiasm and determination, we enter a new era at Central Connecticut State University (Central, CCSU); one that marks significant changes to build upon.
+We’ve come a long way from our beginnings as the State Normal School.
+Now we have the Central Workforce and Innovation Hub, the Central Community Health Education Clinic, the Artificial Intelligence Corridor, and much, much more.
+These newly created resources are designed to help meet the needs of the community Central serves.
+Founded in 1849, Central is the first public university in the state.
+Our deep commitment to a quality, affordable and accessible education has transformed us into the comprehensive public university we are today.

-We believe that education provides the most effective vehicle for social mobility.
+We believe that education provides the most effective vehicle for economic mobility.
 Appreciating how far we’ve come has inspired us to develop ambitious goals for the future of the institution.
-This new strategic plan and vision builds upon Central’s historic mission.
-It exemplifies the ideas of access, inclusiveness, community engagement, sustainability and the advancement of academic excellence.
-Its goals will strengthen our work as a “student success-centered” institution that creates lifelong learners and provides the best opportunities to the next generation of hardworking Connecticut families.
+The updated strategic plan continues to build upon Central’s historic mission while promoting student success.
+The strategic plan exemplifies the ideas of access, community engagement, sustainability and the advancement of academic excellence.
+Its goals continue to strengthen our work as a “student success-centered” institution that creates lifelong learners and provides the best opportunities to the next generation of hardworking Connecticut families.

 Central has become an engine of significant economic and social development in Connecticut.
 Our unique ability to provide a strong liberal arts foundation combined with high impact practices and community engagement prepares our students for real world experiences.
-We will continue to engage, share ideas, and promote innovative and positive changes throughout New Britain, the region and the state.
+We remain committed to engaging, sharing ideas, and promoting innovative and positive changes throughout New Britain, the region and the state.
 These elements embody the spirit and value of a Central education.
-A renewed vision will extend Central’s reach through unique academic programming and a solid liberal arts foundation to prepare graduates for the careers they will pursue ten to fifteen years from now.
-This approach will benefit the Central community by developing graduates who are well-informed, civic-minded citizens and professionals contributing to the needs of our increasingly diverse society.
+Our renewed efforts extend Central’s reach through unique academic programming supported by a solid liberal arts foundation that prepares graduates for the careers they will pursue ten to fifteen years from now.
+This approach benefits the Central community by developing graduates who are workforce ready – they are well-informed, civic-minded citizens and professionals contributing to the needs of our society.

 Central is a driving force in the state.
-We will use this momentum to elevate the institution to new levels of academic recognition and civic engagement.
-Through rigorous yet affordable four-year higher education opportunities we will meet the needs of the most diverse population of students the institution has ever seen.
+We will continue to use this momentum to elevate the institution to new levels of academic recognition and civic engagement.
+Through rigorous yet affordable four-year higher education opportunities we will meet the growing needs of the students Central serves.

-There are challenges to come in the years ahead, as Connecticut faces some of the most difficult financial obstacles and socioeconomic shifts in decades.
-During these times of struggle, Central will build upon our strengths and become more innovative, bold, inclusive and engaged.
-It is through this plan and our determination and optimism that we will persevere.
+No doubt, there are challenges as well as opportunities to come in the years ahead.
+Together, Central and the State of Connecticut will navigate the changing landscape brought on by economic pressures, declining population, political tensions, and disruptive technologies such as artificial intelligence.
+During these times, Central will find opportunities to build upon our strengths and become more innovative, bold, responsive and engaged while helping students succeed.
+It is through this updated plan and our determination and optimism that we will persevere.

-In this spirit, I welcome your support, commitment and involvement in building upon Central’s traditions of success to bring the University into an exciting new decade.
+In this spirit, I welcome your support, commitment and involvement in building upon Central’s traditions of success to bring the University into an exciting new era.
+Together we are primed to tackle the quickly evolving opportunities that lie ahead.
 These collective efforts will allow us to overcome any challenges we face and promote positive change for our students and community.

 Sincerely,

-Zulma Toro, Ph.D.
+Zulma R. Toro, Ph.D.

 President